 Can I get a Nesto mortgage if I have a complicated financial history?

 Unfortunately, Nesto mortgages have strict application requirements.
-Like many lenders, Nesto’s lowest interest rates are only available to applicants with outstanding credit scores.
+Like many lenders, Nesto’s lowest interest rates are only available to applicants with good credit scores.

 For Nesto, this means having a credit score of at least 680.
 As well as no history of bankruptcy or a consumer proposal.
-Nesto works with A lender partners who typically only lend to applicants with high credit scores and impressive financial histories.
+Nesto only lends to applicants with high credit scores and unblemished financial histories.

 What makes Nesto mortgages unique?